 Some who homestead live off the grid, but not all do.
 There are no set rules for homesteading.
-It’s based living with nature in mind.
+It’s based on living with nature in mind.
 It’s really difficult in modern days to live without electricity.
 That’s why we practice Modern Homesteading.
 It’s the homestead mentality for the modern age.

 “It’s all work and no play”

 While it’s true that homesteading can be a lot of hard work, don’t burn yourself out.
 Each level of homesteading will bring its own set of challenges.
 Make sure to take time to “play” and do what you enjoy.

-“You have to have grown up on a farm or have farming experience to homestead”
+“You have to have grown up on a farm or have the farming experience to homestead”

 This is a common myth.
-I didn’t grow up on or work on a farm, neither did my husband.
+I didn’t grow up on or work on a farm, and neither did my husband.
 You don’t need farm experience to homestead, you just need a willingness to learn and a desire to take control of your life.

 “You have to be completely self-sufficient”

 In this modern age, it’s difficult to be completely self-sufficient.
 The good news is that it’s not a requirement for modern homesteading.
 I have running water, use electricity, have 2 cars that run on gasoline and I go to the grocery store.
 I am not completely self-sufficient and that’s okay.
 Don’t feel bad if you can’t keep livestock, not all homesteaders have livestock.